vishishta2805/fullstackpythonproject/README.md

 2.Create the Task Table:

--Go to the SQL Editor in your Supabase dashboard
+- Go to the SQL Editor in your Supabase dashboard
--Run this SQL command:
+- Run this SQL command:
 - - -sql
-creteert
+        - creteert

 3.Get Your Credentials: